How to Study in Portugal for Free (9 Steps)

 7. Once Ready, Apply for Studies

 Once you have picked a perfect school to apply to, submit your application.
 Keep in mind that it may take some time for the academic staff to receive and review your submission, so it is better to deal with it early.
 The procedure may differ depending on your country of origin, as additional visa checks and language examinations can take up extra time and effort.
-Also, keep checking your email, as you may receive additional information from the school after your request will have been already processed.
+Also, keep checking your email, as you may receive additional information from the school after your request has been already processed.

 8. Lower Your Living Expenses